Skip to Content

 You’ll also find a port-a-pottie and parking for about 10 cars.

-Go in the afternoon, and it will be busy and hard to find a spot to park or hang out on the lawn or dock.
+Go in the afternoon, and it will be busy – so it will be hard to find a parking spot or a place to sit on the lawn or dock.

 But if you time your dip for after 6:00 pm, you may only have to share the peace and quiet with perhaps a handful of other folk.

-In fact, jumping into Cusheon Lake at the end of the day before showering for dinner turned out to be one of our favorite things to do on Salt Spring on our most recent visit to the island!
+On our last visit, we jumped into Cusheon Lake just before showering for dinner.
+It turned out to be one of our favorite things to do on Salt Spring!

 17) Try local craft beer at Salt Spring Island Ales